October 2020: This chapter has been completely revised as a result of local review and should be re-read.

 Appendix 1: Data Protection Act 2018 and UK GDPR overview

 Personal data means data which relate to an identifiable natural person who can be identified from those data, such as name, an identification number, location data, online identifiers or data relating to physical, physiological, genetic, mental, economic, cultural or social identity.

-Special category data, in Article 9 of the GDPR data means personal data consisting of information as to:
+Special category data, in Article 9 of the UK GDPR data means personal data consisting of information as to:

 - the racial or ethnic origin of the data subject;